JJ/granada-off/text/snow.md

 that produce snow.

 >Today, in the dead of winter, we have a blue sky and a temperature of
->10 degrees Celsius with daily maximun that will reach 15 degrees.
+>10 degrees Celsius with daily maximum that will reach 15 degrees.
 The
 >difference with the minimum is only 11 degrees today, with difference
 >for tomorrow expected to be 14 degrees.